 About the plan

-All plans include Surgical as your base cover which covers the cost of surgical procedures, this also includes a Funeral Benefit and Birth Benefit (conditions apply).
+All plans include Surgical as your base cover which covers the cost of surgical procedures (conditions apply).
 You can then choose to add either Primary Health Care Basic or Primary Health Care Plus plans on top of this for additional benefits such as optical, dental, audiology on the Comprehensive Plan.